 python3 in the appropriate .conf files for individual scripts.
 Developers should not set

-python.version settings, see Changes to Splunk Enterprise.
+python.version settings, including when to set it for dual-compatibility with both Python 2 and 3, see Changes to Splunk Enterprise.

 Running against earlier indexer tiers